open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "offer" method does not need to store all measurements it is given and MAY further sample beyond the `ExemplarFilter`.

+If a span is to be used as an exemplar, the ExemplarReservoir MUST set the span attribute `"otel.exemplar"` to the value `true`, otherwise it MUST not change the attribute.

 The "collect" method MUST return accumulated `Exemplar`s.
 Exemplars are expected to abide by the `AggregationTemporality` of any metric point they are recorded with.
 In other words, Exemplars reported against a metric data point SHOULD have